New York Court Records

 In New York, most traffic offenses carry violation points.
 The Driver Violation Point System is used by the DMV to identify and penalize high-risk drivers.
 Accumulated points may result in a suspension of the offender’s license and other civil and financial consequences.
 Point hearings are held after a person is found guilty of a traffic offense.
 Taking an accident prevention course approved by the DMV can reduce point totals.

-Are Traffic/driving Records Public In New York?
+Are Traffic/Driving Records Public In New York?

 Under New York state’s Freedom of Information Law, driving records may be requested by members of the public.
 However, driving records are protected by the Driver’s Privacy Protection Act (DPPA), which regulates access to and use of personal information on driving records.
 The release of personal driving information requires the driver’s consent.